priestc/giotto/docs/tutorial.rst

     $ cd demo
     $ giotto_project --http --cmd --demo

-This will create a ``programs.py`` file, which contains your program objects.
+This will create a ``manifest.py`` file, which contains your program manifest.
 It will also create a series of "concrete controller files", which will act as a gateway between your application and the outside world.
 The concrete controller files will be called ``giotto-http`` and ``giotto-cmd``